bahrus/carbon-copy/README.md

 </b-c-c>
 ```

 Note the use of the attribute "copy".
 This attribute/property makes the tag more readable, but also acts as an "if" logical operator.
 If attribute/property "copy" is present/true, only then will it clone the contents of the referenced template (based on id).

-Once cloned, removing the "copy" attribute or setting the copy property to false will cause the b-c-c to go into hiding[TODO].
+The copy property is reflect via the data-copy-is attribute ("true"/"false").
+This attribute can be used for styling (soon to be replaced by a pseudostate).

 If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.  [c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and make it get hidden via display:none.
 If the value of "/from" reverts back, that original DOM will be re-rendered (and the last template hidden).  c-c can be used, combined with templ-mount, to provide an alternative to Polymer's iron-pages, with no legacy dependencies.
 Subject to change]